What is Employee Wellbeing?

 • Increased rates of absenteeism or presenteeism

-To effectively support employees with their wellbeing in the workplace, company mental health awareness training can be a great tool.
-By offering employees the expertise to recognise and improve poor wellbeing, it allows them to create new habits and action plans that can help prevent these developing issues.
+To effectively support employees with their wellbeing in the workplace, company Mental Health Aware Training can be a great tool.
+By offering employees the expertise to improve staff wellbeing, Mental Health Aware Training allows them to create new habits and action plans.

-It can also be extremely useful to offer Mental Health First Aid (MHFA) training to key staff and management.
-This ensures that there is always someone around the workplace that can deal with an urgent situation or mental health emergency, leading to employees feeling safe and supported at work.
+It can also be useful to offer Mental Health First Aid training to key staff and management.
+This ensures that there is always someone in the workplace that can deal with a mental health crisis.
+This in turn leads to employees feeling safe and supported at work.

 Better Employee Wellbeing Lowers Absenteeism

 Another benefit of supporting employee wellbeing is an increase in employee loyalty and retention.
-By investing in their employees’ wellbeing, businesses may reap the benefits of having a dedicated and content workforce who feel valued by the business.
-This means that employees may be less likely to defect to rival companies offering more pay or other opportunities.
-Great employee wellbeing can promote a company’s reputation, which may lead to happier, more loyal employees.
+By investing in employees’ wellbeing, businesses should have a dedicated, content and valued workforce.
+This means that employees may be less likely to defect to rival companies.
+Positive employee wellbeing can promote a company’s reputation, which may lead to happier, more loyal employees.

-Better employee wellbeing improves workplace communication in various ways.
-Employees who are more invested in their job may be more likely to be engaged with their team and the daily tasks they are doing.
-This makes it easier for them to communicate effectively, allowing issues within the business to be dealt with quickly.
+Better employee wellbeing improves workplace communication.
+Employees who are more invested in their job may be more likely to be engaged with their team and the workload.
+This may make it easier for them to communicate effectively, allowing for any issues to be dealt with swiftly and efficiently.

-Better employee wellbeing at work also creates a more positive environment for workers to interact with their colleagues , clients or customers.
-Employees may then impact the wellbeing of those around them, influencing positive feelings across the business.
+Improved employee wellbeing at work also creates a more positive environment for workers to interact with their colleagues, clients or customers.
+Employees may then positively impact the wellbeing of those around them, influencing supportive feelings across the business.

-Better Employee Wellbeing Reduces the Risk of Snowballing Issues
+Positive Employee Wellbeing Reduces the Risk of Unresolved Issues

-When employees have the tools to recognise the early warning signs of poor mental health, they are in a strong position to stop bigger issues from developing.
+When employees have the tools to recognise the early warning signs of mental ill-health, they are in a strong position to stop issues from developing.
 For example: employee burnout.
-If employees are trained to understand burnout and how to recognise it in its early stages, they may be able to stop this snowballing into chronic burnout.
+If employees are trained to understand burnout and how to recognise it in its early stages, they may be able to stop things escalating.
 This also avoids the related costs associated with chronic employee burnout, such as long-term absence and reduced performance.

 It’s no surprise that these key business benefits of employee wellbeing combine to create stronger, more profitable companies.
-Companies that create a positive employee experience are more profitable and enjoy higher sales than their competitors.
+Companies that create a positive employee experience are more profitable and successful than their competitors.
 This shows that employees who feel supported in their wellbeing have the potential to offer greater results.

-Ready to Boost Employee Wellbeing in Your Workplace?
+Ready to Improve Employee Wellbeing in Your Workplace?

 At Great Minds At Work, we specialise in creating positive work environments.
-As accredited Mental Health First Aid (MHFA) training suppliers, you can trust that your staff will be equipped with the tools to boost their wellbeing.
-If your company is looking to improve their workplace wellbeing and reap the many benefits, why not enquire today and get started?
+As accredited Mental Health First Aid (MHFA) trainers, you can trust that your staff will be equipped with the tools to boost their own and others’ wellbeing.
+If your company is looking to improve their workplace wellbeing and reap the many benefits of MHFA training, why not enquire today?

-Read More Mental Health Expertise On Our Blog or Check Out Our Variety Of Accredited Mental Health Courses Today!
+Check Out Our Accredited Mental Health First Aid Courses Today!